baljit92/skull-detector/README.md

 1. Use ResNet.
 TensorBox contains ResNet that we could use for much deeper learning with more resources.
 2. Training on a much larger data set that includes more negative class than positives and images with different resolutions.
+3. Train the model for more epochs
-3. Use more variations of image augmentations such as shearing, rotation to increase the accuracy.
+4. Use more variations of image augmentations such as shearing, rotation to increase the accuracy.
-4. For web app, use outlier detection to prevent spam in the training set
+5. For web app, use outlier detection to prevent spam in the training set
-5. For web app, fix canvas drawing for large resolution images
+6. For web app, fix canvas drawing for large resolution images